sandhiyasukumaran/imdbMoviesDSAI/README.md

 So a movie director should pay close attention to the aforementioned factors.

-Generally, based on our EDA, movies with the following attributes will do better on the imdb rating score:
+Generally, based on our EDA and ML, movies with the following attributes will do better on the imdb rating score:
 - Higher duration
 - Higher budget
 - More popular director and cast